Indy-Center/vatsim-data/README.md

-# VATSIM Data Project
+# VATSIM Data Ingestor

-This project provides caching and API access to various VATSIM data sources.
+This project retrieves data from the VATSIM Data Feed and broadcasts it via [ZeroMQ](https://zeromq.org/).